czheluo/Teach-Bioinformatics-R-dataviz/README.md

 # tech-R-bioinformatics
-Materials for "Teaching the R plot" june 2019  in Majorbio
+Materials for "Teaching the basic R " june 2019  in Majorbio